veromeneses/barebones/README.md

 ```

 ## Run
-To execute all the tests in this repo
+To execute all the tests in this repo and generate HTML report
 ```
 make test
 ```